rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.7.1.txt

 - fix error handling in rabbit.app generation, ensuring that errors are reported rather than written to the generated file
-- during Debian package removal, only kill epmd if it was started by the rabbitmq user, in order to reduce likelihood of interference with other Erlang applications
+- during Debian package removal, only kill epmd if it was started by the rabbitmq user, in order to reduce the likelihood of interference with other Erlang applications
-- resolve minor incompatibility with old version of 'echo' that could result in spurious '-e's appearing in script errors
+- resolve minor incompatibility with some versions of 'echo' that could result in spurious '-e's appearing in script error messages

 enhancements
 - make MacPorts package work on Snow Leopard